o19s/ubi-website/docs/index.md

 For questions or help getting started, reach out to [help@ubisearch.dev](mailto:help@ubisearch.dev) or join us in the `#ubi` channel of the [Relevance Slack workspace](https://opensourceconnections.com/slack).

+### What UBI Powers

+Are you or your organization using UBI?
+Let us know!
+We'd [love to hear about it](mailto:help@ubisearch.dev) and tell your success story here.

 ### UBI Conference Presentations

 Learn more about UBI through conference presentations.
 If you have talked about UBI let us know so we can link your talk here, too.